mittermayr/blankapp/README.md

 # Testing your setup

 1. Run `yarn build` and see if that works.
 A `bundle.js` will be placed in `www/js`
-2. Run `cordova emulate ios` to see if it fires off in the iOS Simulator.
+2. Run `yarn build` then `cordova prepare ios` and finally, `cordova emulate ios` to see if it fires off in the iOS Simulator.